allenchng/functionally_defined/content/links.md

 date = "2017-12-21"
 +++

-Also known as my bookmarks bar substitue
+Also known as my bookmarks bar substitute

 ## R